gazebosim/sdf_tutorials/spec_model_kinematics/tutorial.md

       </joint>
     </model>

-The joint `<pose>` tag is a coordinate transform applied relative to the child link frame to define the child joint frame `Jc`, which is rigidly affixed to the child link.
+For a joint with parent link frame `P` and child link frame `C`, the joint `<pose>` tag specifies the pose `X_CJc` of a joint frame `Jc` rigidly affixed to the child link.
-Additionally, the parent joint frame `Jp` is rigidly affixed to the parent link and coincides exactly with `Jc` at the initial configuration of the model.
+Similarly, a frame `Jp` is rigidly affixed to the parent body.
+The pose of frame `Jp` in `P` is not specified explicitly but is inferred from the poses of `P` and `C` given in the model frame at the "zero configuration" of the joint.
+Most joint types specify how the frames `Jp` and `Jc` can move relative to each other (with the notable exception of the fixed joint).
+A zero configuration is defined for each joint type (for instance, zero angle for a revolute joint) such that the frames `Jp` and `Jc` are coincident in the zero configuration.
 While a `<pose>` tag is not necessary for a fixed joint, it is used regularly in other joint types.
 See the following example for an illustration of the joint pose.